Short breaks statement - about short breaks

 - support in the home.

-Some families who are eligible choose to have a direct payment instead of a service provided by us.
+Some families whose child’s needs are severe and profound, and have been assessed as needing a break from caring, may choose to have a direct payment instead of a service provided by us.

 The Equality Act 2010 states that nobody should be discriminated against or treated unfavourably because of their disability.
 It also requires organisations to make reasonable adjustments to make sure that disabled people can use their services.